Nabil Gabol: Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-85 (Karachi South-I) in the 1988 Pakistani general election.
+Nabil Gabol entered politics at the age of 24 as a member of the Pakistan Peoples Party (PPP).
+He was elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-85 (Karachi South-I) in the 1988 Pakistani general election.
 He received 29,247 votes and defeated Khawaja Gulzar Nadeem, a candidate of Islami Jamhoori Ittehad (IJI).

 He was re-elected to the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-88 (Karachi South-IV) in the 1993 Pakistani general election.
 He received 21,587 votes and defeated Muhammad Aslam, a candidate of Haq Parast Group (HPG).
-He served as Deputy Speaker of the Provincial Assembly of Sindh from October 1993 to November 1996.
+He served as Deputy Speaker of the Provincial Assembly of Sindh from October 1993 to November 1996, becoming the youngest Deputy Speaker of Sindh.

 He ran for the seat of the Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-88 (Karachi South-IV) in the 1997 Pakistani general election but was unsuccessful.
 He received 11,968 votes and lost the seat to Liaquat Ali Qureshi, a candidate of HPG.

 He was elected to the National Assembly as a candidate of PPP from Constituency NA-248 (Karachi-X) in the 2002 Pakistani general election.
 He received 32,424 votes and defeated Naseer Uddin Swati, a candidate of Muttahida Majlis-e-Amal (MMA).